SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.12.md

 Up to now, when you changed the alignment of such a column, the pencil icons would disappear and the new alignment would not be applied.
 From now on, when you change the alignment of a column showing an alarm property you are allowed to edit, the new alignment will be applied correctly and the pencil icons will stay visible.
 However, regardless of the alignment, the pencil icons will stay on the left, and when you change a value, the text box will also be aligned to the left.

-#### DataMiner Cube - Alarm Console: Text-to-speech button would overlap the counter showing the number of alarms with severity 'Suggestion' [ID_37590]
+#### Alarm Console: Text-to-speech button would overlap the counter showing the number of alarms with severity 'Suggestion' [ID_37590]

 <!-- MR 10.2.0 [CU21]/10.3.0 [CU9] - FR 10.3.12 -->

 In the footer of the Alarm Console, the button to cancel the current text-to-speech operation would overlap the counter showing the number of alarms with severity "Suggestion" in the current alarm tab.

-#### DataMiner Cube - Alarm Console: Focus score would not be updated correctly when an alarm was duplicated [ID_37600]
+#### Alarm Console: Focus score would not be updated correctly when an alarm was duplicated [ID_37600]

 <!-- MR 10.2.0 [CU21]/10.3.0 [CU9] - FR 10.3.12 -->